For individual buyers, or those entering the market for the first time, the financial landscape is increasingly steep

 “To purchase a holiday home, it’s a luxury item,” she stated.
 “If you can’t afford it from your surplus income, it’s not the right investment.”

-For buyers, the message is equally pragmatic: success in this market requires more than just financial readiness—it demands careful planning, adaptability, and an understanding of the broader implications of their investment.
+Her message to would-be mortgage borrowers is clear - buyers must approach these investments with their eyes wide open, fully accounting for costs, regulations, and potential returns.
+Success in this market requires more than just financial readiness—it demands careful planning, adaptability, and an understanding of the broader implications of their investment.

 “Nobody wants a house that’s empty,” she added.